hurkandogan/chatApp/readme.md

-This is a Chat Application that I created for my school.
+This is a Chat Application that I created for my school.<br>
 Subject for this project was Thread and Network Programming.